topheman/cycle-infos/README.md

 cycle-infos-fullstack
 =====================

+Test the project at [topheman-cycle-infos.herokuapp.com](http://topheman-cycle-infos.herokuapp.com)

 This project was scaffolded with yeoman and its angular-fullstack generator.

-There is a minimalist backend in express which calls the JCDecaux API to get the availability of their bikes and bike's stands in real time on their self-service bike offer.
+There is a minimalist backend written in NodeJS, with express which calls the JCDecaux API to get the availability of their bikes and bike's stands in real time on their self-service bike offer.

 The challenge was more in the frontent, to use AngularJS, inside the yeoman workflow, using different techs such as :